-This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, Sonoro Metals Corp (the "Company" or "Sonoro") unaudited condensed interim consolidated financial statements and notes thereto for the six months ended June 30, 2018 and audited consolidated financial statements and notes thereto for the year ended December 31, 2017.
-This MD&A was prepared with information available to August 28, 2018.
+This Management's Discussion and Analysis ("MD&A") includes financial information from, and should be read in conjunction with, Sonoro Metals Corp (the "Company" or "Sonoro") audited consolidated financial statements and notes thereto for the year ended December 31, 2018.
+This MD&A was prepared with information available to April 29, 2019.
 Additional information and disclosure relating to the Company can be found on SEDAR at www.sedar.com.